jagermi3ster/theworkwatch/_pages/about.md

 ### Devon Shepard (Backend Developer)

 ### Jagger Klein (Frontend Developer)
+Hi, I'm Jagger Klein, a senuor at DNHS.
+My role as Frontend Developer, I basically worked on most of our HTML and CSS work.
+I created the framework for what our project would look like and helped build the theme of our site.
+I created an extra fastpages for what our website would be stored on.

 ### Trent Cardall (DevOps)
 Hi!
 I'm Trent Cardall, a senior at DNHS.
 My role as DevOps mostly involved deployment and management of code.
 Although I didn't directly work on much of the program, it wouldn't work without me!
 I worked in an AWS instance to allow our backend data to be accessible by the Work Watch, which allows it to use some of the great features such as the alarm which people voted for.